YunkeW/Analysis-of-U.S.-Flight-Data-from-January-April-2008/README.md

 - `killer plot.qmd`
   A Quarto document with interactive Shiny plots for further data exploration and airline comparison.

-- **Data Files** (please place these in the correct folder as specified in the code):
-  - `final_project.db`: The SQLite database containing the flight data and customer reviews.
-  - `rating.xlsx`: An Excel file containing airline ratings.

-- (Optional) `styles.css`
-  A CSS file to customize the appearance of the Quarto slides.

 ## Requirements

 - **R Version**: R 4.0.0 or higher